bipio-server/bipio/README.md

 If you're familiar with Yahoo Pipes, IFTTT or Zapier, the concept is similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you.
-It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing or social network fanout, even on your Rasberry Pi.
+It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

 The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip),are unique in they allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.